-We produce approximately 77% of the water we use on board our ships from sea water.
+We produce approximately 79% of the water we use onboard our ships from sea water.

-- We continue to implement measures to improve our water use efficiency and decrease our impacts.
+- We continue to implement measures to improve our water use efficiency.

-The oceans are our main water source.
-We produce approximately 77% of the water we use on board our ships from sea water and the remaining 23% is purchased from the ports or the water suppliers in the ports we visit.
-Before our ships visit a port, we determine whether potable water is available and abundant.
+The oceans are not only the means by which we take our guests to see the world, they are also our main water source.
+We produce approximately 79% of the water we use onboard our ships from sea water and the remaining 21% is purchased from the ports or the water suppliers in the ports we visit.
+Before our ships visit a port, we determine whether potable water is available and abundant there.
 In ports or regions experiencing water scarcity or restrictions, our water sourcing patterns are modified in order to only bunker water from ports where water is abundant, of high quality and cost effective to purchase.
 Due to our ships’ holding capacities and equipment, we adapt our water sourcing patterns in order to avoid impacting local water supplies in times of water shortages.
 Consequently, our ship operations pose minimal water sourcing impacts to the port communities where we purchase water.

-Improving water use efficiency is essential for us to remain economically sustainable, as it is more cost effective to use less water than to continuously purchase or desalinate and treat water.
-Over time, we have increased the percentage of water we produce on board relative to the total water bunkered, which helps us to reduce the risk associated with disruption of water supplies in the ports of call where we bunker water.
+Improving water use efficiency is essential for us to remain economically sustainable, as it is more cost effective to use less water than to continuously purchase or desalinate and treat water (and it helps us to reduce our carbon footprint).
+Over time, we have increased the percentage of water we produce onboard relative to the total water bunkered, which helps us to reduce the risk associated with disruption of water supplies in the ports of call where we bunker water.

-We are continuously replacing systems that are highly dependent on water with more efficient water management options.
-Examples include efficient laundry machines and dishwashers among others.
+We are continuously replacing systems that are highly dependent on water with more water efficient management options.
+Examples include efficient laundry machines and dishwashers, among others.
 In addition, to improve our water use efficiency, we have installed sink aerators and low-flow shower heads in cabins and public areas.
 Our water procurement at the ports we visit is determined based on water quality, availability, reliable and abundant supply and cost.
-If there is a water scarcity risk issue, such as droughts, we will change our water procurement so as to not purchase water at the expense of the local community and environment.
+If there is a water scarcity risk issue, such as droughts, we will change our water procurement so as to not purchase water in those communities, thereby eliminating any potential impact from our operations.

 Water quality is an essential component of our water management plan.
 Water quality is managed and monitored onboard the ships based on the U.S. Center of Disease Control Vessel Sanitation Program (VSP) guidelines.
-For the ports we own and operate (i.e. Puerta Maya Cozumel, Mexico; Grand Turk Cruise Center, Turks & Caicos Islands; Amber Cove Cruise Center, Puerto Plata, Dominican Republic and Mahogany Bay Cruise Center Roatán, Honduras) water quality is managed and monitored in accordance with local health requirements and port specific procedures developed based on VSP and the World Health Organization (WHO) guidelines.
-In addition, Water treatment systems have been installed in all ports as well as onsite water quality laboratories.
+For the ports we own and operate (i.e. Puerta Maya, Cozumel, Mexico; Grand Turk Cruise Center, Turks & Caicos Islands; Amber Cove Cruise Center, Puerto Plata, Dominican Republic and Mahogany Bay Cruise Center, Roatán, Honduras), water quality is managed and monitored in accordance with local health requirements and port specific procedures developed based on VSP and World Health Organization (WHO) guidelines.
+In addition, water treatment systems and water quality laboratories have been installed in all of our ports.